William Y. Chang

-William Yukon Chang (鄭玉安) was a Chinese-American newspaper publisher and community leader who advocated for the Chinese American communities in New York City.
-He was the founder of the Chinese-American Times newspaper, that operated from 1955 to 1972.
+William Yukon Chang (鄭玉安; January 1, 1916 – September 4, 2019) was a Chinese-American newspaper publisher and community leader who advocated for the Chinese American communities in New York City.
+He was the founder of the Chinese-American Times newspaper, which operated from 1955 to 1972.

 Early life and education

 Chang was born in Honolulu, Hawaii on January 1, 1916.
 His grandparents immigrated from China to Hawaii, making a living raising coffee and running a grocery store.
 His father, William Sang Chang, was a merchant seaman while his mother, Kui Kyau Lee, was a homemaker.
 He graduated from McKinley High School in Honolulu and went on to earn a B.A. in journalism from St. John's University in Shanghai, China.

 Career

 After the Second Sino–Japanese War broke out in Shanghai in 1937, he sailed back to Hawaii and enrolled briefly at the University of Hawai'i in the teacher education program.
 In 1941, he returned to Shanghai as he found it more stimulating, and the daily English-language newspaper The China Press hired him as a sportswriter.

 After the Japanese attack on Pearl Harbor on December 7, 1941, Japanese forces invaded and occupied Shanghai and shut the paper down.
 Chang had to wear an armband to identify himself as an enemy alien.

 In 1947, he left his job as the editor and columnist of The China Press, and moved to New York City.
 He wrote briefly for The Saturday Evening Post under the byline Yukon Chang.